prsephton/paintmixer/README.md

 ## Features

- * Unlimited number of palettes
+ * Unlimited number of palettes.
- * Calculates interim colours along a path to the target
+ * Calculates interim colours along a path to the target.
  * Produces a mixing recipe for a desired quantity with amounts of constituent colours by weight.
+ * Calibration of your palette pigments via a well described and simple to use procedure will vastly improve results.

 ## Notes

- * This project now uses Python 3.13
+ * This project now uses Python 3.13.
- * The code uses the **grok** application server
+ * The code uses the **grok** application server.
- * Paintmixer is free for use under the GPL v3
+ * Paintmixer is free for use under the GPL v3.